hjylha/hoi-tech/readme.md

 - CTRL + 1 switches to Team Info view on the top left
 - CTRL + 2 switches to Fastest Tech view on the top left
-- CTRL + 3 switches to Fastest Tech view on the top left
+- CTRL + 3 switches to Biggest Tech Speed Increase view on the top left

 # A brief look into the research system